lathan-l/tahanea/_posts/2025-01-31-soup-enthusiasm.md

 - **Night owl**: I had been suffering of insomnia for years (and it would only stop when I turned 29), it felt right to make my sims suffer as well.
 - **Vegetarian**: I tried it once and discovered that if a vegetarian sim eats meat, they get nauseous and vomit.
 As a very anxious teenager, I could relate, and I started using it for authenticity, even though I wasn't a vegetarian at all.

-Shit, it is starting to paint a more precise picture of my personality.
+Ouch, it is starting to paint a more precise picture of my personality.
 I wish I had paused to think about it ten years ago, it would have saved me some good therapy money.
 Still don't know what's up with the green thumb.
 As I like to put it, I am an indoor human; I guess this is my way of enjoying nature?
 Who knows.

 #### The Sims 4
 The last game was released ten years ago; when I first played, I was VERY disappointed to notice that the creators had backtracked with the neighborhood-centered concept of The Sims 3.
 It felt like a big setback: I had no intention of playing a modernized Sims 2 game, I wanted novelty!
 And this new game didn't even have *pools*.
 What a joke.
 But the creators had added something new: "emotions".
 Now, mourning sims were sad.
 Chess-playing sims were focused.
 Inspired sims would prepare better meals.
 The quest for a perfect morning routine just turned up a notch, it made playing the game *a lot more difficult*: sims had to be in the right mood in order to do things efficiently.
 Otherwise, they just wouldn't listen!